-The vocal microphone and the vocalist / speaker are the most important pieces of a church service.
-The vocalist leads the congregation in worship.
+Vocal microphones and the accompanying users are the most important pieces of a church service.
+A “vocalist” leads the congregation in worship.
 The pastor leads the congregation in presenting the Word.
 For these reasons, vocal microphone choice and EQ sculpting are of utmost importance.
 Consider this your resource page for vocal microphones and EQ’ing vocals.

 Microphones are not the same.
 Each make and model of microphone has properties and characteristics that affect its sound.
 For example, two different vocal microphones used by the same person can product a different colorization of their voice.
 One microphone might pick up more sounds on the stage than the other.
 One microphone might be great for a solo singer while another microphone might be great for multiple singers sharing the same microphone.